ykhwong/neo4j-to-agensgraph/README.md

 3. Please keep watching the export status from Neo4j.

 ## DUMP OPTION
 Besides the export-cypher method above, Neo4j's dump also can be used for the export to AgensGraph.
 However, you may have to drop the existing constraints because Neo4j complains about them.
-Also, the preprocessor currently does not handle the multi labels yet.
+Also, the preprocessor currently does not handle the multi labels yet with dump option enabled.

 1. Check the existing indexes and constraints.
 ```sh